OK Computer: Recording

 Most of OK Computer was recorded between September and October 1996 at St Catherine's Court, a rural mansion near Bath, Somerset.

 Radiohead resumed recording in September 1996 at St Catherine's Court, a historic mansion near Bath owned by the actress Jane Seymour.
 It was unoccupied but sometimes used for corporate functions.
 The change of setting marked an important transition in the recording process.
 Greenwood said it "was less like a laboratory experiment, which is what being in a studio is usually like, and more about a group of people making their first record together".

 The band made extensive use of the different rooms and acoustics in the house.
 The vocals on "Exit Music (For a Film)" feature natural reverberation achieved by recording on a stone staircase, and "Let Down" was recorded in a ballroom at 3 am.
 Isolation allowed the band to work at a different pace, with more flexible and spontaneous working hours.
 O'Brien said that "the biggest pressure was actually completing [the recording].
 We weren't given any deadlines and we had complete freedom to do what we wanted.
 We were delaying it because we were a bit frightened of actually finishing stuff."

-Yorke was satisfied with the recordings made at the house, and enjoyed working without audio separation, meaning that instruments were not overdubbed separately.
+Yorke was satisfied with the recordings made at the house, and enjoyed working with little overdubbing, meaning that instruments were not recorded separately.
 O'Brien estimated that 80 per cent of the album was recorded live, and said: "I hate doing overdubs, because it just doesn't feel natural. ...
 Something special happens when you're playing live; a lot of it is just looking at one another and knowing there are four other people making it happen."
 Many of Yorke's vocals were first takes; he felt that if he made other attempts he would "start to think about it and it would sound really lame".

 Radiohead returned to Canned Applause in October for rehearsals, and completed most of OK Computer in further sessions at St. Catherine's Court.
 By Christmas, they had narrowed the track listing to 14 songs.
 Additional recording took place at the Church in Crouch End, London.
 The strings were recorded at Abbey Road Studios in London in January 1997.
 Godrich mixed OK Computer at various London studios.
 He preferred a quick and "hands-off" approach to mixing, and said: "I feel like I get too into it.
 I start fiddling with things and I fuck it up ...
 I generally take about half a day to do a mix.
 If it's any longer than that, you lose it.
 The hardest thing is trying to stay fresh, to stay objective."
 OK Computer was mastered by Chris Blair at Abbey Road and completed on 6 March 1997.